 To accurately read the freeze horse brands, the horsehair over the brand may need to be clipped.
 Occasionally one or more symbols may be missing or difficult to understand.
 It is essential in all documentation that the symbols are recorded as they appear.
-Even with missing or indistinct symbols, the freeze brand is a unique identifying mark enabling rapid identification or individual animals.
+Even with missing or indistinct symbols, the freeze brand is a unique identifying mark enabling the rapid identification of individual animals.
 By merely contacting the Registrar of the local Harness Racing Authority and quoting the registration number of the horse from its freeze brand, the identity of the horse and its owner can be quickly ascertained.

 6. Fire Horse Brands

 Fire horse branding was the most frequently used method of identifying horses, but its use is now declining.
 A hot branding iron is used to cauterize the skin, and this produces a permanent scar.
-Hair then grows on the raised surface of the injury, and the brand can usually be read when turned towards the light.
+The hair then grows on the raised surface of the injury, and the brand can usually be read when turned towards the light.
 Smoothing the hair down by hand or damping the hair will aid identification, but in some cases, the hair will have to be clipped to read the brand.

 7. Horse Brands- Branding Irons

-A complete set of ten numerals from ‘‘0”to ‘‘9 ” will be needed before branding.
+A complete set of ten numerals from ‘‘0” to ‘‘9 ” will be needed before branding.
 An owner brand is also required.
 The horse brands should be between 30 millimeters and 30 millimeters high.
 The horse brands will grow with the horse; foals or young stock should be branded with a small iron about 30 millimeters high.
 The brand on a foal will increase in size by about one-third by the time the foal is full-grown.
 Large brands are unsightly, and 50 millimeters is big enough for a brand on a full-grown horse.
 On average, the width of the burning edge of the iron should not exceed 4 millimeters to 5 millimeters.

 Take care not to damage branding irons.
 A hot iron can be easily bent if dropped.
 Mild steel brands are very susceptible to rust and corrosion.
 A pitted or damaged branding iron can produce an illegible brand.
 Brands should be hung up in a dry place when not being used.